West Toronto Railpath: Location and phases

 West Toronto Railpath, looking south as it passes over Bloor Street West.

 In total, the railpath is proposed to run about 4 km from Cariboo Avenue in The Junction Triangle to Strachan Avenue near the downtown core (see map).
 Like other rail trail projects, the path runs along railway rights-of-way established many years ago that have been narrowed or abandoned.

 Phase 1 is 2.1 km long, beginning at Cariboo Avenue and running southeast to Dundas Street West and Sterling Road.
 The contract for Phase 1 construction was awarded in April 2008 at a cost of (CDN) $3.8 million.
 Construction began in 2008 and was completed in summer 2009, with the formal opening on October 30, 2009.

 Phase 2 will continue a further 2 km from Dundas Street West and Sterling Road southeast and east to Strachan Avenue and Wellington Street, providing access to the Wellington Street bicycle lane, near the Liberty Village development.
 Rail line capacity expansion projects by Metrolinx could potentially conflict with Phase 2.
 Toronto City Council continues to support the railpath.
 Metrolinx has indicated that it will work with the railpath's advocates to try to include the path as part of the Georgetown South expansion plans.
 The West Toronto Railpath Extension Study was completed and approved by Toronto City Council in January 2016 and included the functional design of the extension.
 In August 2016, the federal government announced funding, in partnership with the province, for detailed design and implementation with design work planned to commence in September 2016.
 Public consolation and feedback was completed in March 2020 and construction of the phase 2 extension was expected to begin in 2021 or 2022.
-Construction has been repeatedly delayed and is planned to begin in 2025.
+Construction has been repeatedly delayed and is most recently planned to begin in 2026.